Melina Ksor's Greensboro News and Record Interview

 Quintana Stewart

-Quintana Steward: Our Pacesetter Alumni Nominee
+Quintana Stewart: Our Pacesetter Alumni Nominee

 In 2001, Quintana (Clinard) Stewart officially began her career in public health education with the Forsyth County Department of Public Health just months after graduating with a degree in Public Health Education with a concentration in Community Health Education and national certification as a Health Education Specialist (CHES).